 In other words, I wasn't involved in the refugee process, more of the asylum process.

-And the difference is you seek asylum when you're in the United States, you seek refugee status when you're outside trying to come in.
+And the difference is you seek asylum when you're in the United States, you seek refugee status when you're outside, trying to come in.

-So there's a question as to why the Department of Justice was motivated to pursue a what amounted to an eight-year investigation.
+So there's a question as to why the Department of Justice was motivated to pursue what amounted to an eight-year investigation.

-Uh and out of these, they selected a group of nine uh to basically point the finger from something like fifteen years ago, um a period of fifteen years ago or ten years ago, uh, to say, you know, Robert made us do it.
+And out of these, they selected a group of nine to basically point the finger from something like 15 years ago, a period of 15 years ago or 10 years ago, to say, you know, Robert made us do it, essentially to claim that I had told them to say something or I had told them not to say something.

-And I felt that uh this was a uh and I still feel uh that there's uh I'm not questioning the legal process, and not in any way saying that it's okay to lie um in any kind of proceeding.
+I'm not in any way saying that it's okay to lie in any kind of proceeding.

-Uh I'm an attorney.
+I'm an attorney.

-That wasn't even you know, easy to get done.
+That wasn't even easy to get done.

-I I think there's an ideological blindness to what's going on over there.
+I think there's an ideological blindness to what's going on over there.

 And I think that's completely unfair.

-Thank you, Dan, for having us.
+Jeff, thank you, Dan, for having us.

 The living conditions in Iraq and Syria are horrendous beyond our imagination.